SerenaTetart/Time_series_analysis/README.md

 * [Project 3: Bitcoin forecasting with multivariate time series](#Project-3---Bitcoin-forecasting-with-multivariate-time-series)

 ## General info
-In this repository we will be learning how to analyse a time serie and forecast it's values.
+In this repository you'll learn how to analyse a time serie and forecast it's values.

 ## Requirements